inex/birdseye/readme.md

 # Bird's Eye - A Bird API

-A simple **secure** PHP micro service to provide some Bird protocol / routing information via a HTTP API as JSON.
+A simple **secure** PHP micro service to provide some Bird protocol / routing information via a HTTP API as JSON *(with an optional built-in looking glass implementation)*.

 This is the winning project from the RIPE IXP Tools Hackaton just prior to RIPE73 in Madrid, Spain.

 The end of workshop presentation can be found here: [[Keynote](https://dl.dropboxusercontent.com/u/42407394/2016-10-RIPE73-IXP-Tools/2016-10-RIPE73-IXP-Tools-BirdsEye.key)] [[PDF](https://dl.dropboxusercontent.com/u/42407394/2016-10-RIPE73-IXP-Tools/2016-10-RIPE73-IXP-Tools-BirdsEye.pdf)]

-## Authors:
+## Author(s):

  * Barry O'Donovan, INEX, Dublin, Ireland